final-project-blazing-fox/user-profile-service/ONBOARDING.md

 ## Repository Preparation

-0. Fork the repository to your github and clone it from your github.
+0. Fork the repository to your Github and clone it from your Github.
 Always create MR from your main repository to staging first!
 1. Initiate npm project by command:
     ```
     npm init -y